pimsmath/onlinecourses2020/content/courses/2022-2023/analytic-number-theory-ii/index.md

 section_code: "2022W MATH 539 201"

 prerequisites:
-  - A graduate course in analytic number theory that includes Dirichlet series and a complex-analytic proof of the prime number theorem (preferably Analytic Number Theory I taught by Kadiri in Fall~2022)
+  - A course in analytic number theory that includes Dirichlet series and a complex-analytic proof of the prime number theorem (preferably [Analytic Number Theory I](/#currentcourses) taught by Kadiri in Fall 2022), or other exposure to those topics

 # Course Abstract
 # abstract : |